FrancisCorona/CIS-350-Project/README.md

 ## 4 User Guide/Implementation
 ### Client Side:
 #### 4.1 Installation
-The user must install the “LakerVent” application on Android or IOS.
+The user must install the “LakerVent” application on Android or iOS.
 After installation, the app icon will feature on the Home Screen of the user’s device.

 <p align="center"><img width="300" alt="iOSHomeScreen" src="https://github.com/FrancisCorona/CIS-350-Project/assets/19364963/a0f916c2-c4a1-41fd-a87c-35272dbe140a">